hr21don/Attacks-Splendor/README.md

 | e00f71ce2f129eff14d93f4fcf2169c5  | dogcat@1920   |
 | 2962fa06ab6b807c54f2aeafccf5f67a	| loveme99      |

-If we create a database of all possible original string by permutating their character sequence.
-Then finally, we will have the hash key of every string.

 ****************************************************************************************************************
 ## Things to try for yourself || Based on the same technique || Linked provided in Resources